oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 paired with an edit operation.
 Edit operations include insertion, deletion, and identity.
 The kind of the edit operation is displayed as the prefix of the node.

+- prefix `.` = this phase/optimization is present and unchanged in both compilations (identity)
 - prefix `-` = this phase/optimization is present in the 1st compilation but absent in the 2nd compilation (deletion)
 - prefix `+` = this phase/optimization is absent in the 1st compilation but present in the 2nd compilation (insertion)
-- (no prefix) = this phase/optimization is present and unchanged in both compilations (identity)

 Consider the following example: